PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Discussion

 An important limitation of our study is the fact that we only implemented and benchmarked Joseph's projection method.
 Compared to other methods such as the distance-driven method, multiray models, or tube-of-response models, Joseph's method is inherently faster.
-Consequently, projection times are expected to be somewhat slower for more advanced projectors, but a detailed investigation of more advanced projectors is beyond the scope of this work and left for future research. \footnote{Since \texttt{parallelproj} is an open-source project, contributions of or discussions on more advanced projectors from the reconstruction community are more than welcome.} Note, however, that according to our experience, combining Joseph's method with an image-based and / or sinogram-based resolution model produces high-quality PET reconstructions.
+Consequently, projection times are expected to be somewhat slower for more advanced projectors, but a detailed investigation of more advanced projectors is beyond the scope of this work and left for future research. \footnote{Since \texttt{parallelproj} is an open-source project, contributions of or discussions on more advanced projectors from the reconstruction community are more than welcome.} Note, however, that according to our experience, combining Joseph's method with an image-based and / or sinogram-based resolution model can produce high-quality PET reconstructions.

 Without a doubt, it is possible to further optimize the implementation of the \texttt{parallelproj} projectors, especially the \texttt{CUDA} implementation.
-As an example, we have decided not to use \texttt{CUDA}'s texture memory, which could substantially accelerate the image interpolations needed in the Joseph forward projections, or be also used to interpolate TOF kernel values based on a 1D lookup table.
+As an example, we have decided not to use \texttt{CUDA}'s texture memory, which could substantially accelerate the image interpolations needed in the Joseph forward projections, or be also used to interpolate TOF kernel values based on a 1D lookup table which would also allow the use of non-Gaussian TOF kernels \cite{Efthimiou2020}.
 The main reason for not using texture memory is the fact that it would only accelerate the forward projections since writing into texture memory is not possible and because reconstruction times are usually dominated by the back projections.
-Another way to further improve the listmode projection times is to pre-sort the listmode events to minimize race conditions during back projection, as e.g. shown in \cite{cui_fully_2011}.
+Another way to further improve the listmode projection times is to pre-sort the listmode events to minimize race conditions during back projection, as e.g. shown in \cite{cui_fully_2011,Efthimiou2022}.

+The design of \texttt{parallelproj} allows it to be integrated into other reconstruction platforms, as illustrated here for STIR.
+However, for optimal performance, a re-design of the reconstruction platform might be required, as noted in section \ref{sec:STIR}.
+As shown in this paper, avoiding the overhead of copying data between CPU and GPU memory can have substantial impact.
+In C++, this could be avoided by using \texttt{CUDA} managed pointers, for instance via the CuVec library\footnote{\url{https://amypad.github.io/CuVec}}.
+However, best performance requires implementing most operations such as numerical algebra and filtering directly in \texttt{CUDA}, as illustrated in this paper.

+It is noteworthy that the current implementation of \texttt{parallelproj}'s Joseph projectors using arrays of LOR start and end coordinates is optimized towards (arbitrary) PET geometries.
+To calculate projections for reconstructing CT data acquired with a single moving source and a moving detector panel, more efficient implementations exploiting the known geometry between source and detector panel are possible.